Florida Expungements and Sealings

 Q12.
 Are Juvenile criminal records automatically expunged?

 A12.
-Yes and no. If a juvenile commits a non-violent crime and commits no further criminal act then at age 24 the juvenile record is destroyed.
-However, the FDLE has interpreted the law in such a way that they have been selling juvenile records to private companies.
+Yes and no. All juvenile records are not public records.
+If a juvenile commits a non-violent crime and commits no further criminal act then at age 24 the juvenile record is destroyed and therefore technically expunged.
+However, the FDLE has interpreted the law in such a way that for many years they have been selling juvenile records to private companies.
 Even though a juvenile record is not a public record in Florida, the companies that buy the information will sell it to employers and others that pay for their services.

 The good thing is that now the legislature allows for juveniles to expunge records that go through diversion programs without using up that persons one "sealing" or "expungement."
 This process must be commenced within 12 months of completion of the diversion program.